philosowaffle/xml-bible/README.md

 The xml-bible is not meant as a resource for proper textual representation or formatting of the Biblical text.
 Instead it is simply meant to be a bare-bones book/chapter/verse representation of the text.
 For a more stylistically comprehensive format of the Bible look [here](http://ebible.org/usfx/Bible-encoding.htm).

+The master branch has the entire Bible in one massive xml file.
+If you would rather work with more smaller files the [by_book](https://github.com/philosowaffle/xml-bible/tree/by_book) branch has the books broken out into separate files.

 ## Parsing with XPath

 Here are a few [XPath](https://www.google.com/webhp?sourceid=chrome-instant&rlz=1C1LENP_enUS639US639&ion=1&espv=2&ie=UTF-8#q=xpath) examples for parsing different types of data from the xml-bible.